paulseawa/tln/README.md

 # The Long Nap

-This is my Le Petit Morte [entry](https://paulseawa.itch.io/the-long-nap) for [Ectocomp 2020](https://itch.io/jam/ectocomp-2020-english).
+This is my La Petite Mort [entry](https://paulseawa.itch.io/the-long-nap) for [Ectocomp 2020](https://itch.io/jam/ectocomp-2020-english).

 This game was written in four hours, per the requirements of the contest, however the latest version of this source code has a couple bug fixes in it that were reported by players.